Updated August 1, 2023

 You have the right to request access to your personal data, request that MathWorks correct your personal data so that it is accurate and up to date, or request that your personal data be restricted or removed.

 You have the right to object to the processing of your personal data on the grounds that the processing is not lawful.
 You have the right to data portability, the right to withdraw consent to processing, and the right to lodge a complaint with a supervisory authority.

 You also have the right to object to the processing of your personal data for direct marketing purposes at any time and free of charge.

 MathWorks generally relies on legitimate interests, also known as business purposes, as the lawful basis for processing personal data.
 Specific legitimate interests are listed in Section 3 (How We Use Your Information) above.
 In addition, when you enter into a legal or business transaction with us, such as a purchase, a software license, or other legal contract, we need to store and use personal information associated with that transaction to enforce our rights under the transaction and to meet our legal obligations to you or to government authorities.
 We rely on consent when you give us information for a specified reason, such as registering for an event.
 If you choose not to provide information, our ability to provide you with certain products and services may be limited to the extent that such products and services depend on the information.

-Privacy Shield and privacy inquiries
+Data Privacy Framework and privacy inquiries

 Most MathWorks products and services are accessed using your MathWorks Account.
 Your name, email address, country, and the reason for your use of MathWorks products and services are required to create a MathWorks Account.
 This information is provided by either you or your organization at the time the account is created.
 We do not allow children under 13 to create a MathWorks Account.
 Accounts for children must be created by an authorized adult who can consent on the child’s behalf.